Jeopardy!: Gameplay

 Gameplay begins when the returning champion selects a clue by indicating its category and dollar value.
 The two (or if there is no returning champion, three) challengers participate in a random draw prior to taping to determine contestant order, and if there is no returning champion, the contestant who drew the first lectern starts.
 The underlying clue is revealed and read aloud by the host, after which any contestant may ring in using a lock-out device.
 The first contestant to successfully ring in is prompted to respond to the clue by stating a question containing the correct answer to the clue.
 Any grammatically coherent question with the correct answer within it counts as a correct response.
 If the contestant responds correctly, its dollar value is added to the contestant's score, and they may select a new clue from the board.
-An incorrect response or failure to respond within five seconds deducts the clue's value from the contestant's score and allows the other contestants the opportunity to ring in and respond.
+An incorrect response or failure to respond within five seconds deducts the clue's value from the contestant's score (the "jeopardy") and allows the other contestants the opportunity to ring in and respond.
 If the response is not technically incorrect but otherwise judged too vague, the contestant is given additional time to provide a more specific response.
 Whenever none of the contestants ring in and respond correctly, the host gives the correct response, and the player who selected the previous clue chooses the next clue.
 Gameplay continues until the board is cleared or the round's time length expires, which is typically indicated by a beeping sound.

 The contestant who has the lowest score selects the first clue to start the Double Jeopardy! round.
 Since 2021, if there is a tie for the contestant with the lowest score, the contestant with the last correct question among the tied players selects first.

 A "Daily Double" clue is hidden behind one clue in the Jeopardy! round, and two in Double Jeopardy!
 The name and inspiration were taken from a horse-racing term.
 Daily Double clues with a sound or video component are known as "Audio Daily Doubles" or "Video Daily Doubles", respectively.
 Before the clue is revealed, the contestant who has selected the Daily Double must declare a wager, from a minimum of $5 to a maximum of their entire score (known as a "true Daily Double") or the highest clue value available in the round, whichever is greater.
-Only the contestant who chooses the Daily Double is allowed to answer.
 A correct response adds the value of the wager to the contestant's score while an incorrect response or failure to provide a response deducts the same value.
 Whether the contestant responds correctly or not, they choose the next clue.